codex-team/hawk.javascript/README.md

 # Hawk JavaScript Catcher

-[Hawk](https://github.com/codex-team/hawk) is a platform for errors and logs monitoring.
+[Hawk](https://github.com/codex-team/hawk) allows to track JavaScript and TypeScript errors in your applications.

-You can find web interface and documentation on [hawk.so/docs](https://hawk.so/docs).
+Here is the [Hawk Web](//garage.hawk.so) client and here is the [Documentation](//docs.hawk.so).

 ## Installation